Anger can take a lot of different forms, but it is a common emotion that most people have.

 There are plenty of irritants:

 - even the way people eat or cough.

 Likewise, there are plenty of things people do that have a cost for us:

 The important thing is, you, like everyone, else will have a set of rules that you expect other people to abide by.
 When someone breaks one of those rules, it is known as a transgression.
-When you spot a transgression, or think you have, the chances are you will be angry.
+When you spot a transgression or think you have, the chances are you'll be angry.

 Some things which make us angry straddle the boundaries between these categories.
-For example, a child breaking something may make us angry because of the cost involved in replacing it, but also because they have not, in our view taken enough care.
+For example, a child breaking something may make us mad because of the cost involved in replacing it, but also because they have not, in our view, taken enough care.

-It’s possible to learn about your anger and how your actions to it come about.
-It is well worth doing this because you can then analyse your own actions, and those of others.
+It’s possible to learn about your anger and how you cause it to come about.
+It is well worth doing this because you can then analyse your actions and those of others.